 South Carolina’s participating agency and SREB-State Data Exchange coordinator: Mary (Mim) Armour, South Carolina Commission on Higher Education

 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

-As of October 2017, five South Carolina institutions are members (listed here with their representatives to the Council):
+As of April 2018, five South Carolina institutions are members, listed here with their representatives to the Council:

 Charleston Southern University: Andrea Meir, Dean

 Medical University of South Carolina: Gail Stuart, Dean